 - Piping Specification

 - Latest PEFS (Process) (Issued signed copy)

-- Isometrics are not drawn to scale but should be proportional for easy understanding.
+- Isometrics are not drawn to scale but should be proportional to easy understanding.

-- Dimension is given relative to centreline of piping.
+- Dimension is given relative to the centreline of piping.

 - Plant North: The direction should be selected so as to facilitate easy checking of Isometric with GA.